RupakBiswas-2304/File_authentication/README.md

 - Hard/near-impossible to bruteforce
 - No need to remember password
-- Even if somebody see your file they can't access to the account
+- Even if somebody sees your file they can't get access to the account
-- Storage space doesn't depend on file size.
+- Storage space doesn't depend on the file size.
 - (add more ...)

 ### Disadvantages

 - If the key-file is large it would take much time to verify.
-- If user share their file publicly it would be a risk.
+- If user shares their file publicly it would be a risk.
 - (add more ..)

 # Contributing :